 Smoking is the leading cause of fire death.

 Smoking may be the leading contributing factor to fatal fires, and a leading cause to cancer related death, but it is not the cause of fire death.
-Mind you, smoke inhalation from the fire is a significant cause of death in a fire – smoking a cigarette, cigar, pipe or water is likely going to kill you during the fire.
+Mind you, smoke inhalation from the fire is a significant cause of death in a fire – smoking a cigarette, cigar, pipe or water is likely not going to kill you during the fire.